cvalentin8p/trafficintelligence/docs/camera-calibration.md

 Traffic intelligence feature-based tracking algorithm relies only on a homography to project from the camera image space to the real world ground plane (assuming the ground level can be approximated by a plane).
 The homography is a 3x3 matrix that can be estimated from at least 4 non-colinear points visible in the field of view, with known coordinates.
 The typical method is to obtain an aerial view of the site with a known scale (through sites such as Google Maps) and to select pairs of corresponding points in both images.

 The `compute-homography.py` script is provided for that purpose in the `scripts` directory in the repository.
 The script options can be obtained through the `-h` or `--help` options.
 The requirements are a video frame (where enough points of interest are visible), say `image.png`, and an aerial photo, say `world.png`, with known scale.
+Typically, media players can be used to save a single image (frame) from the video recording.
+Using VLC, pause the video at a desired frame (ideally, without many vehicles hiding the identified points) and save the image.
+In the "Video" tab, select "Take Snapshot" (the image is usually stored in the Pictures folder).
+You **cannot** do a screen shot simply of your screen, the resolution will be **wrong**.

 The script should then be started with

 ```
 $ compute-homography.py -i image.png -w world.png -n npoints -u unitpixelratio